 After careful consideration, and in collaboration with the internal stakeholders at The Blue Roof Wellness Centre, she found that the area most underserved within The Blue Roof Wellness Centre was public health education.
-This manifested itself in a need for a toolkit of high quality health promotion materials.
+This manifested itself in a need for a toolkit of high-quality health promotion materials.
 Mona’s initial proposal was to develop these health promotion materials focusing on HIV/AIDS prevention, screening, and treatment.

 Beginning the project with research

 Once her proposal was accepted by CFHI, The Blue Roof Wellness Centre and UNE, Mona was able to begin the project.
-She completed some background research at home in Canada, but felt that she needed to do fairly extensive on-site research to more deeply connect with her target population.
+She completed some background research at home in Canada but felt that she needed to do fairly extensive on-site research to more deeply connect with her target population.
 Over the course of her six-week stay in Durban, South Africa, Mona determined that she would need to spend two to three weeks researching and collecting data through surveys and interviews with the target population she was trying to reach.

 For the material research and design, she had to collaborate with stakeholders both at The Blue Roof Wellness Centre and within the community.
 She evaluated the existing educational materials using a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis to conduct a gap assessment on the materials and determine what existed already and what was needed.
 She also used her research to evaluate what would best appeal to the target population.
 At this point she shared the data and her findings with the stakeholders at CFHI and The Blue Roof Wellness Centre.

-Analyzing the data and making an adjustment
+Analyzing the data and adjusting the messaging

-Through her analysis of the data, Mona found that a subtle shift in message would resonate more deeply with the target population The Blue Roof Wellness Centre was trying to reach.
+Through her analysis of the data, Mona found that a subtle shift in the message would resonate more deeply with the target population The Blue Roof Wellness Centre was trying to reach.
 So collectively with the stakeholders at The Blue Roof Wellness Centre, Mona shifted the focus of her proposal.
 Instead of addressing only HIV/AIDS prevention, she focused on fostering self-efficacy and achieving overall well-being.
 Through her research, she found that a more comprehensive health promotion approach would better equip youth and adolescents with the knowledge and skills to build confidence in their abilities, enabling them to make informed decisions and positive choices about their bodies and health.

 Putting it all together

 Incorporating key pieces of what she had learned over the past three years within her Public Health classes allowed Mona to revise her initial proposal to be more effective at achieving her end goal.
 She felt that she wasn’t forced to go through an established “Public Health Student” lens.
-She integrated her graduate education – specifically the principles of community engagement, program planning and evaluation, and project development and execution – and her life and professional experiences to develop alternative methods of communication and teaching to reach her target population.
+She integrated her graduate education – specifically the principles of community engagement, program planning, and evaluation, and project development and execution – and her life and professional experiences to develop alternative methods of communication and teaching to reach her target population.

-Mona’s ‘Youth and Adolescents: Health Promotion Toolkit’ aims to increase HIV/AIDS prevention by reducing new infections among the 15-24 year old at-risk population, and most importantly, to enhance the quality of life of future generations.
+Mona’s ‘Youth and Adolescents: Health Promotion Toolkit’ aims to increase HIV/AIDS prevention by reducing new infections among the 15-24-year-old at-risk population, and most importantly, to enhance the quality of life of future generations.

 Mona’s Health Promotion Toolkit includes sections on:

-- Mental well-being – healthy relationships, unhealthy relationships, dating violence, sources of pressure, values, boundaries in relationships, interpersonal communication skills, problem solving, decision-making, media, social media and relationships
+- Mental well-being – healthy relationships, unhealthy relationships, dating violence, sources of pressure, values, boundaries in relationships, interpersonal communication skills, problem-solving, decision-making, media, social media, and relationships

-- Growth and development – coping with development, puberty, self-esteem, body image and hygiene
+- Growth and development – coping with development, puberty, self-esteem, body image, and hygiene

 - Harm reduction – prevention of risky behaviors including unsafe sex-practice, alcohol drinking, and substance abuse